 CBD Infused Coconut Oil

-By now, you likely know all of the incredible ways that CBD can help alleviate and prevent your dog's ailments.
+By now, you likely know all of the incredible discussion around CBD.
 You're also probably familiar with the wonders that coconut oil can have for your dog's skin problems.
 Well, the masterminds at Honest Paws took it one step further...
 They created CBD Infused Coconut Oil.
-The coconut oil can be applied topically or given orally and will provide your furry companion with countless benefits including extra support for the following:
+The coconut oil can be applied topically or given orally and is sure to be loved by your furry companion.

 We are over the moon about this new product and we hope you will be, too.